bfdes/bfdes.github.io/posts/extending-react.md

 React cannot be used without first preprocessing or transpiling JSX to plain JavaScipt.

-During transpilation, build tools such as [Babel](https://babeljs.io/) and [esbuild](https://esbuild.github.io/) transform any JSX tags they encounter to calls to a pragma or directive.
-Historically, the pragma was `React.createElement`, but build tools made the pragma configurable to accommodate more frameworks that support JSX.
+During transpilation, build tools such as [Babel](https://babeljs.io/) and [esbuild](https://esbuild.github.io/) transform any JSX tags they encounter to calls to a JSX factory function.
+Historically, the factory was `React.createElement`, but build tools made the factory configurable using a pragma or transpiler directive to accommodate more frameworks that support JSX.

 For example, the script